ehmicky/modern-errors/docs/plugins.md

 #### full

-The `full` parameter is a boolean indicating whether the `options` are partial, i.e. whether the user might pass additional `options` later.
+`full` is a boolean parameter indicating whether the `options` are partial, i.e. whether the user might pass additional `options` later.

+Users can pass `options` [at multiple stages](../README.md#configure-options),
-`getOptions()` is called when:
+when:

 - Error classes are defined:
   [`modernErrors()`](../README.md#modernerrorsplugins-options) and